Sandra-beep/API/README.md

 class User

 Methods/functions
-If it a method/function in a class, I user bigger camel case, ex:
+If it a method/function in a class, I user big camelcase, ex:
 CreateUser

 Variables
-In the cases that I create a variable, I use normally the same camelcase for variables as , ex
+In the cases that I create a variable, I use normally the same camelcase for variables as , ex:
 $userID(variable in VS code) and userID(name of column in database)

+Titles of php-files
+The titles of the php-files in the project are written in small camelcase, ex: getOneUser or getAll